 Send the Seller a Cease and Desist Letter

-As soon as you discover someone who is infringing on your trademark, you can send a trademark to cease and desist letter.
-This is a warning where you tell the seller that he or she is infringing on your trademark, and if he or she doesn’t cease, you will take legal action.
+As soon as you discover someone infringing on your trademark, you can send a trademark to cease and desist letter.
+This is a warning where you tell the seller that they are infringing on your trademark, and if they don’t cease, you will take legal action.
 This can be enough to get some sellers to take down the listings.

 Test Buy the Product

 If you think that someone is selling a counterfeit of your product, you can do a test buy.
-You buy the product from the seller so that you can have it in your possession to see whether or not it is counterfeit.
+First, you buy the product from the seller so that you can have it in your possession to see whether or not it is counterfeit.

 If they are selling a counterfeit version of your item, document the evidence and include it in a formal complaint to Amazon or whatever third-party marketplace you are dealing with.
 If you have trouble getting it done, you can also give this information to your attorney.

 Hire a Lawyer

 If you find that your products are being sold in large quantities, you may need to resort to legal action.
 It can be time-consuming to monitor and file infringements daily, and you may need an attorney to handle it for you.
-An attorney can do a lot for you if it has gotten out of control.
+In addition, an attorney can do a lot for you if it has gotten out of control.

 Author’s BIO: Lori Wade is a journalist from Louisville.
 She is a content writer who has experience in small editions; Lori is now engaged in news and conceptual articles on business.
 If you are interested in an entrepreneur or lifestyle, you can find her on LinkedIn.